Modular session types for objects: A Core Sequential Language

+In clause (1), $S$ is the session type (external view) before calling one of the methods $m_i$, and $F$ is the field typing (internal view).
+If a particular $m_i$ is called then the subsequent session type is $S_i$, and the subsequent field typing, arising from the typing judgement for the method body, is $F_i$.
+These types must be related.
+Clause (2) requires variant session types and field typings, arising from a method call that returns an enumeration label, to match.
+The inclusion $E'\subset E$ allows the method to return labels from a smaller set than the one defined by the session type. \begin{lemma} The union of several $C$-consistency relations is a $C$-consistency relation. \end{lemma} \begin{proof} Similar to (but simpler than) the proof of Lemma \ref{lem:union}. \end{proof} For any class $C$, we define the relation $\typedsess F C S$ between field typings $F$ and session types $S$ to be the largest $C$-consistency relation, i.e.\ the union of all $C$-consistency relations.

+The relation $\typedsess F C S$ represents the fact that an object of class $C$ with internal (private) field typing $F$ can be safely viewed from outside as having type $S$.
+Clause (2) in Definition~\ref{def:sessionfield} accounts for correspondence between variant types.
+The main clause is clause (1): if the object's fields have type $F$ and its session type allows a certain method to be called, then it means that the method body is typable with an initial field typing of $F$ and the declared type for the parameter.
+Furthermore, the type of the expression must match the declared return type and the final type of the fields must be compatible with the subsequent session type.
+The parameter may or may not be consumed by the method, but \textsc{T-SubEnv} at the end of Figure~\ref{fig:typingexpr} (see next section) allows discarding it silently in any case, hence its absence from the final environment.

 The definition implies that a method with return type $\linkthis$ must be followed by a variant session type, for the following reason.
 Suppose that in clause (1), some $T_i$ is $\linkthis$.
-The only way for $e_i$ to have type $\linkthis$ is by using rule \TvarF, which implies that $F_i$ must be a variant field typing.
+The only way for $e_i$ to have type $\linkthis$ is by using rule \TvarF{} (discussed in the next section), which implies that $F_i$ must be a variant field typing.
 The condition $(F_i,S_i)\in\mathcal{R}$ implies, by clause (1), that $S_i$ is a variant.

-\begin{lemma} The union of several $C$-consistency relations is a $C$-consistency relation. \end{lemma} \begin{proof} Similar to (but simpler than) the proof of Lemma \ref{lem:union}. \end{proof} For any class $C$, we define the relation $\typedsess F C S$ between field typings $F$ and session types $S$ to be the largest $C$-consistency relation, i.e.\ the union of all $C$-consistency relations.

-The relation $\typedsess F C S$ represents the fact that an object of class $C$ with internal (private) field typing $F$ can be safely viewed from outside as having type $S$.
-The second point accounts for correspondence between variant types.
-The main point is the first: if the object's fields have type $F$ and its session type allows a certain method to be called, then it means that the method body is typable with an initial field typing of $F$ and the declared type for the parameter.
-Furthermore, the type of the expression must match the declared return type and the final type of the fields must be compatible with the subsequent session type.
-The parameter may or may not be consumed by the method, but \textsc{T-SubEnv} at the end of Figure~\ref{fig:typingexpr} allows discarding it silently in any case, hence its absence from the final environment.

 The rule $\Tclass$, last rule in Figure~\ref{fig:typingexpr}, checks that the initial session type of a class is consistent with the initial $\nulltype$ field typing.
 It refers to the above definition of consistency, which itself refers to typing judgements built using the other rules in the figure.